Louis Marie Florent du Châtelet: Political role

-In 1787 Châtelet was appointed to preside over the provincial assembly of the Ile-de-France, one of a number called to consider political and economic reform.
+In 1787, Châtelet was appointed to preside over the provincial assembly of the Île-de-France, one of a number called to consider political and economic reform.
 The assembly consisted of representatives of all three recognized orders (clergy, nobility and bourgeois).
 They met in Melun on 11 July with Châtelet making the open address.

 Military role

-In 1788 the Duke took command as colonel of the Regiment of French Guards, "succeeding but not replacing" the respected Duke de Biron.
+In 1788, the Duke took command as colonel of the Regiment of French Guards, "succeeding but not replacing" the respected Duke de Biron.

 This elite unit of the Royal Military Household was permanently stationed in Paris and had many ties with the local population.
 Châtelet introduced "Prussian" codes of military discipline, which included harsh measures of physical punishment.
 At the same time he neglected to enforce greater professionalism amongst the aristocratic officer corps, who were often absent on leave and who left day-to-day administration of the regiment to its sergeants and corporals.
 As a result, obedience to orders amongst the rank and file weakened in the face of the increased disturbances in Paris during June–July 1789.

 Revolution and death

-On 12 July the unpopular Châtelet was recognized in a Paris street and pursued by a hostile crowd.
+On 12 July, the unpopular Châtelet was recognized in a Paris street and pursued by a hostile crowd.
 He was rescued by a detachment of French Guards but two days later most of the regiment went over to the revolution, joining in the storming of the Bastille.
 Châtelet was subsequently arrested and, following a period in prison, guillotined on 13 December 1793.
 With his death the Châtelet family came to an end: there were 11 branches but all of them had died out, and he was the last member of the last surviving branch.